DevExpress/dotnet-eud/interface-elements-for-desktop/articles/pdf-viewer.md

 This section describes the **PDF Viewer** capabilities.

-The PDF Viewer is used to display PDF files and supports various document content such as text, images, vector graphics, etc.
+The PDF Viewer can display PDF files with different document content such as text, images, vector graphics, etc.

 ![pdf-viewer-control-windows-forms](../images/img19650.jpg)